Industry Skills Boards

 Te Whakawhitiwhiti Kōrero mō te kapinga o ngā Poari Pūkenga Ahumahi

-In April and May 2025, the Government consulted on a proposed model for the number and coverage groupings of Industry Skills Boards.
-The consultation included a proposal to move the coverage for some sectors (creative industries and IT) to the Zealand Qualifications Authority (NZQA).
+In April and May 2025, the Government consulted on a proposed model for the number and coverage groupings of ISBs.
+The consultation included a proposal to move the coverage for some sectors (creative industries and IT) to the New Zealand Qualifications Authority (NZQA).

-Thank you to the groups and individuals that made submissions to the proposal.
-Your views helped inform final decisions by the Government on the number and coverage of Industry Skills Boards.
+Thank you to the groups and individuals that made submissions on the proposals.
+Your views helped inform final decisions by the Government on the number and coverage of ISBs.

-We received 521 submissions in response to the proposals.
-Following this consultation the Government has agreed (subject to the passing of legislation) to establish eight Industry Skills Boards (ISBs).
+We received 521 submissions on the proposals.
+Following this consultation, the Government has agreed (subject to the passing of legislation) to establish eight ISBs.

 The agreed ISBs will have the following broad coverage areas: